cmplesa/tema-poo-1-gwent/README.md

     - Does the deep copy of the decks
     - Does the endTurn method and the drawCard method
     - It sets the game
+- *WinsManager*:
+    - It is a singleton class that manages the wins of the players
+- *Command*:
+    - It is an enum that contains the commands that the players can do

 ### *Package: Decks*